kshannn/react_art_gallery/README.md

 * Clicking on a particular art post would direct users to a page with more details about the art post such as the description and reviews associated with it.
 They have the option to edit or delete the art post through a small dropdown menu.
 Furthermore, users can create a review for the art post by filling up their name, review details, and clicking post in the form on the art post page.

 * Clicking on edit art post or edit review button would cause a page or popup box to appear respectively.
-Saving the made change would return user to the art page.
+Saving the made changes would return user to the art page.

 * The app uses language that is easy for users to understand and contains no technical jargons